flytegg/twilight/README.md

 }
 ```

-4 - To retrieve objects from your database you call a select statement like normal but call `toListOfObjects<Type>()` on the returned `Results` class
+4 - To retrieve objects from your database you call a select statement like normal but call `toListOfObjects<Type>()` on the returned `Results` class.

 #### Running queries
-Once you have your query using either the QueryBuilder or your own you can run it like so
+Once you have your query using either the QueryBuilder or your own you can run it like so:
 ```kotlin
 val result = result.executeQuery(selectQuery)
 ```
-once you have run the query it will return a `Results` class, it can be used like so
+Once you have run the query it will return a `Results` class, it can be used like so:
 ```kotlin
 result?.let { res ->
   println("MyColumn Value: " + res["my_column"])